Store Creation

 Custom Store

-In order to extend a store with own handlers or some specific data-flows, you can create your own store-object:
+In order to extend a store with custom handlers or data-flows, you can create your own store-object:

 // fill with custom functionality